nikomatsakis/nll-souffle/README.md

 ### How to run

+First, you have to install souffle and have it on your path.

+Then, you can run self tests with `cargo test`.

-You have to install souffle.
-Once you've done that, you would do something like:
+Or, to run manually, you would do something like:

 ```
 > cargo run -- tests/carry-nest/test.txt